kjosib/sophie/docs/future/nonlocal.rst

 One solution would be to associate every symbol with the function in which it's declared/created.
 This makes the information available to the translator at the cost of an odd comparison.
-The other solution is to store captures as pairs containing a symbol and a flag.
+Another solution is to store captures as pairs containing a symbol and a flag.
-That is what the VM uses anyway, and it works well enough.
-So I'll do it that way.
+That is what the VM uses, but the translator can afford to be a bit more clever.

 In principle it can be done early, perhaps even as early as symbol resolution.
 In fact, that's exactly the right time/place to do it.